intel/ai-innovation-bridge/innovation-hackathon/machine-learning-track/README.md

 # <p align="center">Welcome to the Machine Learning Track! 🚀</p>

-In this track of the hackathon, you will find the sample notebook that was used in the machine learning track of the AI Hackathon at Intel Innovation 2022.
+In this track of the hackathon, you will find the sample notebook that was used in Part I of the machine learning track at the Intel<sup>&reg;</sup> Innovation 2022 AI Hackathon.
 This notebook explores Intel's [Predictive Asset Analytics AI Reference Kit](https://github.com/oneapi-src/predictive-asset-health-analytics) and optimization techniques for model training, hyperparameter tuning, and inference.

 ## Getting Started